blakadder/blog/_posts/2021-04-05-lanbon-L8-custom-firmware.md

 ## Final Verdict

 It is good to know there are better options than what originally came with the switch.
-You can choose between the incredible customizability of hasp-lvgl, tight integration of Tasmota with more basic UI and I believe that esphome will catch up easily if there's interest.
+You can choose between the incredible customizability of openHASP, tight integration of Tasmota with more basic UI and I believe that esphome will catch up easily if there's interest.

 All three are open source and free making the final verdict solely yours!